maliMirkec/personal-website/site/articles/high-quality-procrastination.md

 ## Quiz games ❓

-I enjoy quizzes, be they pub quizzes or TV quizzes.
+I enjoy a good quiz, be it a pub quiz or a TV quiz.
 [Tightrope](https://www.britannica.com/quiz/tightrope) is a 10-question quiz game where you have three chances for error before you're out.
-I play this one early in the day to get my brain to working temperature.
+I play this one early in the day to get my brain up to working temperature.
 The game has many common knowledge categories.
 I learned that I'm worst at English, but that might be because I'm not a native English speaker.

 ## Word games 📖

 [**Wordle**](https://www.nytimes.com/games/wordle/index.html) is a classic one.
 Guessing a 5-letter word is still fun.

 Sometimes I play other variants, like [**Quordle**](https://www.merriam-webster.com/games/quordle/#/classic) or [**Octordle**](https://www.merriam-webster.com/games/octordle/).
-It’s like Wordle, but you're guessing 4 or 8 words at once.
+They are like Wordle, but you're guessing 4 or 8 words at once.
 These are often too hard for me.

 I discovered another word game recently: [**18 words**](https://pzlgames.com/games/18words/?play=1).
 You get letters, and you have 30 seconds to find a word.
 It’s very exciting and sometimes a bit stressful.

-I also played [**Scraple**](https://scraple.io/) for a while, where you have to think of words from given letters and score as many points as possible, but not so much these days.
+I also played [**Scraple**](https://scraple.io/) for a while, where you have to think of words from given letters and score as many points as possible, though not so much these days.

 ## Number games 1️⃣

 [**Numble**](https://numble.wtf/) is the only number game I play.
 You get 6 numbers which you can use to get the target number using only `(`, `)`, `-`, `+`, `/`, and `*`.
-It’s a fun game because it also shows you how fast you were to get the correct result.
+It’s a fun game because it also shows you how fast you were at getting the correct result.
 It has a hard mode, which is not so fun because I have to use a calculator for that one, which defeats the purpose.

 ## Honorable mentions 🖊️